Morce3232/DBIPatcher/README.md

 ## License

 This translation work is released into the public domain.
 The original DBI software remains under its original license terms.

+## Honorable mentions

+* Yorunokyujitsu and bohdan.buinich for independently figuring out the translations as well
+* All the great people testing the translated builds